Department of Justice is now the Department of Communities and Justice. Find out more >

 One aim of the pre-trial review is to try to settle the dispute.

-When your name is called, the registrar will ask if you have had a chance to discuss settlement with the defendant.
-The registrar may also ask some questions about the case and may suggest that you and the defendant (or their lawyer) go outside the courtroom to talk about settling the case if you have not already done so.
+The registrar will ask if you have had a chance to discuss settlement with the defendant.
+The registrar may also ask some questions about the case and may suggest that you and the defendant (or their lawyer) talk about settling the case if you have not already done so.

 You may be referred to

 Community Justice Centres (CJC) for mediation.
 For more information on mediation, see

 Mediation in the Legal Skills topic of Representing Yourself.